-Lymphedema, a condition in which excess fluid collects in the legs or arms, is a possible long-term side effect of a lymph node dissection.
+Lymphedema, a condition in which excess fluid collects in an arm or leg, is a possible long-term side effect of a lymph node dissection.
 If it’s severe enough, it can cause skin problems and an increased risk of infections in the limb.
 Talk to your doctor about your risk of lymphedema.
 It’s important to know what to watch for, and to take the steps to help reduce your risk.

-After surgery to remove a large basal or squamous cell skin cancer, it may not be possible to stretch the nearby skin enough to stitch the edges of the wound together.
+After surgery to remove a large BCC or SCC, it may not be possible to stretch the nearby skin enough to stitch the edges of the wound together.
 In these cases, healthy skin can be taken from another part of the body and grafted over the wound to help it heal and to restore the appearance of the affected area.
 Other reconstructive surgical procedures, such as moving 'flaps' of nearby skin over the wound, can also be helpful in some cases.